 There are several things that you =should do to prepare you and your family for an emergency situation.
 One of the most important things to do is to put together an Emergency Kit.
 This kit should contain essentials that could keep your family going for up to 72 hours, in the case of an emergency.
 On this page, you will find some helpful tips on what items should go into your family’s kit, as well as links to videos, Emergency Kit checklists, and other information on properly preparing an Emergency Kit.

 An emergency can be a very scary time for kids.
 However, talking to young ones beforehand can help them feel calm if an emergency were to occur.
 Clink on the links provided to find videos, activity books and information on how to talk to your kids about emergencies.

-Staying connected both before and during an emergency is vital to staying safe in the event of an emergency.
+Staying connected both before and during an emergency is vital to staying safe.
 Click on the links below to access resources that will contain weather information and alerts, emergency contacts, and social media sites that could be useful when an emergency hits.

-During an emergency, 2-1-1 will be a wonderful resource to provide up-to-date information.
-In addition, this service is a wealth of knowledge for emergency contacts and everyday information.
+During an emergency, 2-1-1 is a wonderful resource to provide up-to-date information.
+This service is a wealth of knowledge for emergency contacts and everyday information.
 Check out their website or call 2-1-1 (1-877-330-2313) for assistance.

 Weather Updates and Alerts

 - Emergency Information Advisories